Cable tie: History

 Cable ties were invented by Thomas & Betts, an electrical company, in 1958 under the brand name Ty-Rap.
 Initially they were designed for airplane wire harnesses.
 The original design used a metal tooth, and these can still be obtained.
 Manufacturers later changed to the nylon/plastic design.

 Over the years the design has been extended and developed into numerous spin-off products.
 One example was a self-locking loop developed as an alternative to purse-string suture in colon anastomosis.

-Ty-Rap cable tie inventor, Maurus C. Logan, worked for Thomas & Betts and finished his career with the company as Vice President of Research and Development.
+The Ty-Rap cable tie's inventor, Maurus C. Logan, worked for Thomas & Betts and finished his career with the company as Vice President of Research and Development.
 During his tenure at Thomas & Betts, he contributed to the development and marketing of many successful Thomas & Betts products.
 Logan died on 12 November 2007, at the age of 86.

 The idea of the cable tie came to Logan while touring a Boeing aircraft manufacturing facility in 1956.
-Aircraft wiring was a cumbersome and detailed undertaking, involving thousands of feet of wire organized on sheets of 50-foot-long plywood and held in place with knotted, waxcoated, braided nylon cord.
+Aircraft wiring was a cumbersome and detailed undertaking, involving thousands of feet of wire organized on sheets of 50-foot-long plywood and held in place with knotted, wax-coated, braided nylon cord.
 Each knot had to be pulled tight by wrapping the cord around one's finger which sometimes cut the operator's fingers until they developed thick calluses.
 Logan was convinced there had to be an easier, more forgiving, way to accomplish this critical task.

 For the next couple of years, Logan experimented with various tools and materials.
 On June 24, 1958, a patent for the Ty-Rap cable tie was submitted.

-Reuse
+Reusable & recyclable cable ties

 Cable ties are generally designed as single-use devices, however they can be reopened with little or no damage by inserting a small flat object between the ratchet and the pawl, and pulling the pawl out.
 Some models have a mechanism to release the pawl and allow re-use.
+Alternatively, the tie can be twisted 180 degrees and inserted into the case upside down to create a weaker loop that can be easily opened by hand, but still strong enough for certain simple tasks, such as holding several cables together.